zemirco/json2csv-stream/README.md

 Transform json to csv data.
 The difference to my other module [json2csv](https://github.com/zeMirco/json2csv) is `json2csv-stream` uses streams for transforming the incoming data.
-The module is built with the new streaming API from Node.js v0.10.0 but maintains backwards compatibility.
+The module is built with the new streaming API from Node.js v0.10.0 but maintains backwards compatibility to earlier Node.js versions.

-You can listen for `header` and `line` events or pipe the data directly to a readable stream.
+Listen for `header` and `line` events or pipe the data directly to a readable stream.

 Install with